Pilot study – nasal vs. mouth breathing

 The Relaxator: “Using the Relaxator feels good because it helps me to relax.
 I think it is a really great tool.”

-Breathing study: “My legs were fitter during nasal breathing, but I wasn’t able to cycle as long as with mouth breathing, which I found frustrating.
+Breathing study: “My legs were stronger during nasal breathing, but I wasn’t able to cycle as long as with mouth breathing, which I found frustrating.
 My legs didn’t give out, it was more as if I couldn’t get enough air.”

 Nasal breathing during exercise: “It feels good to breathe through my nose when exercising and I am convinced that it is better to exercise with your mouth closed.
 It gets arduous when the intensity is too high, but I am aware that it is just a question of training so that my body gets used to it.”